DeutscheSoft/OCA.js/README.md

     objects[0].GetRole().then(function(role) { console.log('My role is: '+role); });

-## OCA PI Microdemo

-The file `micro/index.html` contains a simple UI which can be used to control the OCA PI Microdemo.
-Connect the server to the ip and port running the micro demo and then open [http://localhost:8080/micro] in a webbrowser.
-If everything works correctly, a matrix of buttons will appear, which map to the LED state on the Microboard.
-Clicking the buttons will toggle the LEDs.

 ## Requirements

 This library uses some ECMAScript 6 features.
 It is supposed to work in modern